 The successful communicator is flexible and will choose the appropriate Parent Adult or Child state in which to operate in order to best meet people's needs and to achieve the desired outcome to the situation. ("Win-win")

-Poor listening habits costs millions of pounds each year in lost productivity at work places.
+Poor listening habits cost millions of pounds each year in lost productivity at workplaces.
 They also constitute a prime reason for breakdown in relationships both at work and in the wider society.

 Research indicates that people only use about a quarter of their listening capacity, about a tenth of their memory potential.
 They forget half of what they have heard within 8 hours and distort what little they do remember.
 Furthermore, such memory is subject to their perceptions and preconceptions.